Anthony LaRette: Murders

-On December 7, 1977, LaRette was in Kansas City, Missouri when he came across 24-year-old Beverly Wortmann, a reporter and photographer who was returning to her apartment after going out to buy cigarettes.
+On December 7, 1977, LaRette was in Kansas City, Missouri, when he came across 24-year-old Beverly Wortmann, a reporter and photographer who was returning to her apartment after going out to buy cigarettes.
 After stalking her to the apartment, he went inside and stabbed her 19 times before finally slashing her throat and leaving afterwards.
-Upon discovery of the crime, a 24-year-old man, who had been reading the Bible in front of Wortmann's apartment, was arrested and queried in her death, as well two other recent ones that had occurred in the city.
+Upon discovery of the crime, a 24-year-old man who had been reading the Bible in front of Wortmann's apartment was arrested and queried about her death, as well as two other recent ones that had occurred in the city.
 The unnamed man vehemently denied any involvement in any of the crimes, and as nothing connected him to the killings, he was subsequently released without charges.

-On May 20, 1978, 60-year-old Helen Alderson Hall, whose family was prominent in Greyhound racing, was found murdered in her St. Petersburg home by her son, Richard.
+On May 20, 1978, 60-year-old Helen Alderson Hall, whose family was prominent in greyhound racing, was found in her St. Petersburg home by her son Richard.
 Upon examining the crime scene, the authorities concluded that she had been bludgeoned to death with an unknown object in her bedroom by her assailant.
 However, they were unable to determine a concrete motive, as there was no sign of forced entry.
 Her 1971 light-green Lincoln Continental was missing, and it was supposed that it was stolen by her killer.
-At the time, while the sheriffs continued to investigate her murder, they were unable to find any potential suspects.
+At the time, sheriffs were unable to find any potential suspects.

-On November 2, 1978, a secretary for a law firm based in Manhattan, Kansas went to the home of 26-year-old Tracey Gladys Miller to check on her as she had not attended lunch with her colleagues.
-She found Miller's body on the stairway.
+On November 2, 1978, a secretary for a law firm based in Manhattan, Kansas, went to the home of 26-year-old Tracey Gladys Miller to check on her, as she had not attended lunch with her colleagues.
+She found Miller's body in the stairway.
 After notifying her neighbor, both women called an ambulance.
-At the hospital, it was determined that the victim had been stabbed multiple times and her throat had been slashed.
-As part of their investigation, police combed the wooded area around the house, but were unable to find any substantial clues to point towards the killer.
-A secret witness program was established by police in an attempt to gather clues, but this proved to be futile, as none led to any arrests.
+At the hospital, it was determined that the victim had been stabbed multiple times and that her throat had been slashed.
+As part of their investigation, police combed the wooded area around the house but were unable to find any substantial clues to point towards the killer.
+A secret witness program was established by police in an attempt to gather clues, but this proved to be futile as no arrests were made.